yialexlee/Com-BrowController/README.md

 npm start
 ```

-Make sure your phone or tablet connect the same wifi with the computer you want to control.
+Make sure your phone or tablet connect the same Wi-Fi with the computer you want to control.
 Then, open your phone or tablet browser and browse `http://yourip:3000`.

 <img src="/epphoto/index.png" width="40%" height="42%">